A southernized version of classic Italian Wedding Soup, made with spicy sausage and beef meatballs, collards and black-eyed peas.

 A traditional Italian Wedding Soup often uses a combination of beef and pork, and adds some typical meatball ingredients of bread crumb, egg, onion, garlic, parsley, and Parmesan cheese - forming the mixture into tiny meatballs.
 You can skip that step and use a spicy seasoned Italian sausage, breaking up the sausage as it cooks into larger chunks, rather than forming meatballs, and season with the meatball seasonings.
 Either way is good.

 This is a delicious soup that comes together in virtually no time and is perfect for this chilly weather.
-Here's how to make it.
+Here's what you'll need to make my Southernized Italian Wedding Soup!

 For the Meatballs: